 Introduction

-Metro has developed service guidelines that it will use to design and modify transit services in an ever-changing environment.
-The guidelines will help Metro make sure that its decision-making is objective, transparent, and aligned with the regional goals for the public transportation system.
-These guidelines enable Metro to fulfill Strategy 6.1.1 in its Strategic Plan for Public Transportation 2011-2021, which calls for Metro to “Manage the transit system through service guidelines and performance measures.”
+Metro uses service guidelines to evaluate, design and modify transit services to meet changing needs and to deliver efficient, high-quality service.
+The guidelines help us make sure that our decision-making and recommendations to policy makers are objective, transparent, and aligned with the region’s goals for public transportation.
+Use of the guidelines fulfills Metro’s Strategic Plan Strategy 6.1.1, “Manage the transit system through service guidelines and performance measures.”